Image of the Raspberry Pi 5

 Install the program’s dependencies with the command:

-$ sudo apt-get install build-essential clang cmake libogg-dev libvorbis-dev libavutil-dev libavformat-dev libswresample-dev libncursesw5-dev libasound2-dev libpulse-dev pulseaudio libmicrohttpd-dev libmp3lame-dev libcurl4-openssl-dev libev-dev libssl-dev libtag1-dev libopenmpt-dev
+$ sudo apt install build-essential clang cmake libogg-dev libvorbis-dev libavutil-dev libavformat-dev libswresample-dev libncursesw5-dev libasound2-dev libpulse-dev pulseaudio libmicrohttpd-dev libmp3lame-dev libcurl4-openssl-dev libev-dev libssl-dev libtag1-dev libopenmpt-dev

-Many of these packages were already installed on our Pi.
+Many of these packages are already installed on my Pi.

 Clone the project’s GitHub repository.